Cat health insurance

 Not all cats are insurable.
 Some insurance companies have exclusion criteria:

-The costs depend on the age, breed and health of your cat as well as the level of insurance chosen.
-Comprehensive cat health insurance costs on average between 15 and 40 euros per month .
-Surgical insurance is usually cheaper and often costs 10 to 20 euros per month .
+The cost depends on your cat's age, breed, and health, as well as the chosen coverage.
+Comprehensive cat health insurance costs on average between...
+15 and 40 euros per month.
+Surgical insurance policies are generally cheaper and often cost 10 to 20 euros per month.

 What does cat health insurance cover?

-Veterinarian visits
+Veterinary visits

 Diagnostic tests